-The alert is set by a specific query to identify a subset of logs (if needed), and defined with a key of choice to track for new values within the desired interval.
+The New Value alert is triggered by the first occurrence of a new value within a time interval.
+All values are tested against a list that is being dynamically created while the alert is active.
+The alert is set by a specific query to identify a subset of logs (if needed), and is defined with a key of choice to track for new values within the desired interval.

 A few use cases examples for this alert type include: